Do You Need Nursing Home Lawyers in South Carolina?

 - Physical, emotional, and psychological abuse and neglect

-A nursing home can be held liable for negligence if:
+A nursing home can be held liable for negligence, and you can receive damages if:

 - the nursing home’s owner or employees breached a duty of care owed to the injured person;